12.1 – Overview

 If the street expectation and actual numbers match, more often than not the stock price tends to trade flat with a negative bias.
 This is mainly owing to the fact that the company could not give any positive surprises.

 - Markets and individual stocks react to events.
 Market participants should equip themselves to understand and decipher these events

-- Monetary policy is one of the most important economic event.
-During the monetary policy, review actions on repo, reverse repo, CRR etc are initiated
+- Monetary policy is one of the most important economic events.
+During the monetary policy, review actions on a repo, reverse repo, CRR etc are initiated

 - Interest rates and inflation are related.
 Increasing interest rates curbs inflation and vice versa

 - Inflation data is released every month by MOSPI.
 As a consumer, CPI inflation data is what you need to track

 - IIP measures industrial production activity.
 Increase in IIP cheers the markets and lower IIP disappoints the market